Player Information

 Net Set Go is a fun, safe and social course for girls and boys of junior primary school age.
 It is a positive introduction to netball through entertaining games and basic drills.
 For more information click here.

-Grade 3s can learn with Net Set Go or choose to start in teams on Thursday evenings in a 9 & under comp.
-Grade 4s and 5s play on Saturday morning.
+Grade 3s can learn with Net Set Go or choose to start in a Saturday morning competition.

-Both of these age groups have modified seasons without finals.
-Modifications may include shorter quarters and umpires helping to explain rules as the game is played.
-Children who show specific strengths at the beginning of the season may develop very different strengths as they grow and their ball skills improve.
-For this reason, these group should not be directed into rigid positions, and will be rotated through all positions.
+Young children who show specific strengths at the beginning of a season may develop different strengths as they grow and their ball skills improve.
+For this reason, children of these age groups should not be directed into rigid positions and will be rotated through all court positions.

-BDNA has four different age groups, with teams graded according to ability, to ensure each section remains competitive.
+BDNA has four different age groups and within those ages, BDNA grade teams according to ability, and to ensure each section remains competitive.
 Age groups are 13 & under, 15 & under, 18 & under and Open age.

 Player age is generally determined as of the 31st December of the current playing year.
 The Association will also accept children at the same grade at school whose birthday is after December 31st but before May 1st of the following year, to allow friendship/school year groups to play together.
 Specific age group information can be found in the BDNA bylaws on their resources page.